kyma-project/api-gateway/docs/user/apirule-migration/README.md

 APIRule custom resource (CR) `v1beta1` is deleted.
 You must migrate all your APIRule CRs to version `v2`.
 Learn how to perform the migration.

 > [!WARNING]
 > APIRule CRD `v2` is the latest stable version.
-Version `v1beta1` is removed in release 3.4 of the API Gateway module.
->- You can no longer create, edit, or delete APIRules `v1beta1`.
-All existing `v1beta1` APIRule configurations continue to function as expected.
-To make any changes, migrate to version `v2`.
+> - You can no longer create, edit, or delete APIRules `v1beta1`.
+Existing configurations continue to function as expected, but to make any changes, migrate to version `v2`.
->- Reconciliation and migration of APIRules `v1beta1` will be disabled with release 3.9.
-Once reconciliation is disabled, APIRules `v1beta1` will continue to function as currently configured, but the API Gateway module will no longer own or manage them.
+> - APIRules `v1beta1` are no longer visible in the Kyma dashboard.
+You can still view them with kubectl, but they display in the converted `v2` format.
->- APIRules `v1beta1` are no longer visible in the Kyma dashboard.
-You can still display them using kubectl, but the resources are displayed in the converted `v2` format.
+> - With release 3.10, reconciliation of APIRules `v1beta1` is disabled and the API Gateway module no longer manages them.
+Migrate before 19 August 2026 (fast channel) or 2 September 2026 (regular channel) to avoid downtime.
+Migrating after these dates may temporarily disrupt workload availability and access.
 >
-> **Required action**: Migrate all your APIRule CRs to version `v2`.
-For the complete timeline for SAP BTP, Kyma runtime, follow [API Gateway What's New notes](https://help.sap.com/whats-new/cf0cb2cb149647329b5d02aa96303f56?locale=en-US&version=Cloud&q=API+Gateway+module:).
+> For the APIRule deletion timeline for SAP BTP, Kyma runtime, see [API Gateway What's New notes](https://help.sap.com/whats-new/cf0cb2cb149647329b5d02aa96303f56?locale=en-US&version=Cloud&q=api+gateway+module).

 To migrate to version v2, follow the steps: